socialdept/signal/README.md

 ### Collection Filtering (with Wildcards!)

-Filter events by AT Protocol collection:
+Filter events by AT Protocol collection.

+**Important**:
+- **Jetstream mode**: Exact collection names are sent as URL parameters for server-side filtering.
+Wildcards work for client-side filtering only.
+- **Firehose mode**: All filtering is client-side.
+Wildcards work normally.

 ```php
 // Exact match - only posts